-In 2018, the CPA Headquarters Secretariat continued to implement the Revised Programme Strands, with particular focus on the new flagship Parliamentary Fundamentals Course on Practice and Procedure and CPA Roadshows programmes together with existing programmes such as the CPA Post-Election Seminars, Technical Assistance Programmes and Commonwealth Day activities.
-Details are set out in full in the CPA's Annual Report and Performance Review 2018.
+In 2019, the CPA Headquarters Secretariat continued to implement a revised programme, with particular focus on parliamentary development and benchmarking, post-election seminars and technical assistance programmes.
+There was a focus on youth engagement through the CPA's Commonwealth Day activities, Commonwealth Youth Parliament and CPA Roadshows for young people.
+Details are set out in full in the CPA's Annual Report and Performance Review 2019.

-This report outlines CPA activity in the three strategic pillars of the CPA Strategic Plan - Parliamentary Benchmarking and Development (which includes two CPA networks - Commonwealth Women Parliamentarians and CPA Small Branches); Public Outreach; and Communications and Publishing - to highlight each programme's activities and outcomes.
+This report outlines CPA activity in the three strategic pillars of the CPA Strategic Plan - Parliamentary Benchmarking and Development (which includes three CPA networks - Commonwealth Women Parliamentarians, CPA Small Branches and Commonwealth Parliamentarians with Disabilities); Public Outreach; and Communications and Publishing.
 Further CPA activity is covered under the areas of CPA Branch Visits, CPA Regional Conferences and working with partner organisations.

-The CPA's Annual Report and Performance Review 2018 is composed of reports, analysis and monitoring and evaluation data captured for each of the CPA programmes and work strands throughout the year.
+The CPA's Annual Report and Performance Review 2019 is composed of reports, analysis and monitoring and evaluation data captured for each of the CPA programmes and work strands throughout the year.